Zhengzhou

 Only Henan Drama Fortress(Wang Chaoge's 21-theatre walk)

-Only Henan is the walled drama fortress Wang Chaoge built in the suburbs of Zhengzhou.
+Only Henan is the walled drama fortress in the suburbs of Zhengzhou, twenty-one theatres and fifty-six interlocking courtyards staging Henan history across the day.

-Twenty-one theatres and fifty-six interlocking courtyards stage Henan history back to back across the day, with nearly 800 minutes of performance running on a rotating schedule: the great famine, the railway, the Yellow River break, the Song capital.
-The visitor moves through the courtyards rather than sits in one seat.
+Nearly 800 minutes of performance run on a rotating schedule: the great famine, the railway, the Yellow River break, the Song capital.
+The visitor walks the courtyards rather than sits in one seat.
 Opened in 2021.

 We arrive in the early afternoon so the first three theatres land in the warm hour and the headline evening sequences hit at full lighting cycle.
-Your guide briefs the running order against the day's schedule so the route picks the strongest five theatres rather than the standard loop, with a sit-down dinner set inside the fortress at the mid-point.
+Your guide briefs the day's schedule so the route picks the strongest five theatres rather than the standard loop, with a sit-down dinner inside at the mid-point.

 What three days